 When data is lost due to a malicious or accidental DROP TABLE operation, the lost data can be recovered by utilizing the Data recovery from DROP operation feature.
 A full explanation and description of the Data recovery from DROP operation feature wizard can be found in the Recover lost data due to a DROP TABLE operation – ApexSQL Recover article.
 Similar to the Data recovery from DELETE operation wizard, the Data recovery from TRUNCATE operation wizard and best practices are described in detail in the Recover lost data due to a TRUNCATE operation – ApexSQL Recover article.

 Aside from recovering data that was lost due to a specific operation being performed, ApexSQL Recover can recover multiple tables stored in a SQL database backup, without restoring the backup itself.
 This feature is particularly useful in case that data was lost some time ago (not recently) when it is required to get the lost data back, without disrupting database operations or losing any new valid data created after the drop has occurred.
-The article Recover table data from a database backup – ApexSQL Recover describes this feature in details.
+The article Recover table data from a database backup – ApexSQL Recover describes this feature in detail.

 Due to the unpredictable nature of database damage it is not always possible to recover data.
 But, if the initial recovery is not successful, it is not always the final outcome.
 It is still possible to try higher level of recovery chance by adding an MDF file that has not been affected by post-incident activities, or by adding a transaction log file that has not been truncated to the recovery process.
 This is described in more detail in the article ApexSQL Recover doesn’t recover all lost data.